TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Annotation

 Each harmful prompt and safe response in Trident-Bench is labeled by domain experts using a strict multi-annotator process.
 This section details our annotation assignment, agreement policy, and verification methodology.
 More details on annotation are given in the Appendix~\ref{appendix:annotation_guidelines}.

-\paragraph{Expert Assignment and Voting Protocol.} Each harmful prompt and each safe response is independently reviewed by three domain experts with verified backgrounds in finance, medicine, or law.
+Each harmful prompt and each safe response is independently reviewed by three domain experts with verified backgrounds in finance, medicine, or law.
+All domain experts were only responsible for evaluating queries within their area of expertise (e.g. Law domain experts only evaluate Trident-LAW).
 We enforce a strict agreement criterion: only examples receiving unanimous agreement across all three annotators are included in the final benchmark.
-Any prompt or response with only two out of three votes is discarded.
+Any prompt or response with only two or less out of three votes is discarded.
 While prompts and responses are annotated independently, annotators may overlap across both sides of a pair (i.e., total of six annotations per pair, but not necessarily by six unique individuals).

-\paragraph{Annotation Scope} Annotators review each harmful prompt to determine whether it clearly violates at least one of the ethical principles defined for its domain (see ~\ref{appendix:principles}).
+\textbf{Annotation Scope} Annotators review each harmful prompt to determine whether it clearly violates at least one of the ethical principles defined for its domain (see ~\ref{appendix:principles}).
 For safe responses, reviewers verify whether the output provides an explicit refusal, redirection, or justification consistent with professional ethics and factual norms.
 Annotators must record the violated principle(s) for harmful prompts.

+\textbf{Guidelines and Rubrics} All annotators are given a shared guideline document with detailed definitions, domain-specific examples, and decision boundaries.
+They are instructed to reference specific principle IDs when marking violations and to flag edge cases for adjudication.
+Full instructions, sample labeled items, and scoring rubrics are included in Appendix~\ref{appendix:annotation_guidelines}.

+\textbf{Ensuring Professional Relevance} While jailbreak-guided generation is used to surface prompts that might otherwise be blocked by strong model guardrails, these outputs are not automatically included.
+Each candidate prompt is retained only if domain experts judged it to represent a credible violation of professional principles.
+Prompts that resembled abstract adversarial tricks without clear real-world plausibility were discarded.
+This filtering process ensures that the final dataset captures nuanced ethical challenges grounded in domain practice rather than artificial obfuscations.
+By additionally cross-referencing prompts with real-world certification and licensing exam materials, we further align the dataset with the kinds of scenarios that practitioners in finance, medicine, and law are expected to navigate.